JD-Master of Business Administration Program

 3.5 - 4 years

-Students may apply at any point during their second year in the JD program.
+Students may apply at any point during their first or second year in the JD program.
 The Lebow College of Business will request the student's law admissions materials for review, so the student need not to re-order these materials or request them.
 An interview may also be required.

 Lebow requires that applicants provide the following application materials during their second year in the JD program: